Batman: Arkham Origins: Gameplay

-On compatible systems, the Microsoft Windows version uses Nvidia's PhysX software engine to produce more realistic, dynamic interactions with the game world.
+On compatible systems, the Windows version uses Nvidia's PhysX software engine to produce more realistic, dynamic interactions with the game world.
 With PhysX enabled, some areas contain additional snow or fog (which reacts to Batman moving through it); with PhysX disabled, the effects are lessened or absent.

 Multiplayer

 Arkham Origins introduces a multiplayer component to the series.
-Invisible Predator Online revolves around a gang war in Blackgate Prison between supervillains Joker and Bane.
+Invisible Predator Online revolves around a gang war between supervillains Joker and Bane, in one of four choosable maps voted by players before each match the maps include: Wayne Chemical Plant, Blackgate Prison, Joker's Funhouse, and Wonder City Robot Factory.
 Three Joker gang members fight three Bane gang members and in turn the team of Batman and Robin.
 Gangs win by killing all the opposing team's reinforcements, while Batman and Robin win by acquiring intimidation points (from eliminating gang members).
 A gang member can become a boss (Joker or Bane), gaining more powerful abilities.
 Gang members can access guns and explosives; Batman and Robin can access gadgets and abilities from the main game, including Detective Vision.
 Gang members have a limited Enhanced Vision, which requires recharging.
 Hunter, Hunted sets three Joker thugs and three Bane thugs against Batman in a last-team-standing match in which each character has one life.